UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I be charged an early termination fee during the rescission period?

 Generally, no. If you cancel correctly within the rescission window, you can walk away entirely penalty-free.
 The legal purpose of this cooling-off timeframe is to protect consumers from being locked into unfavorable terms.
-If an energy provider attempts to charge you an early termination fee after you submitted a valid, timely cancellation request, they’re violating your consumer rights.
+If an energy provider attempts to charge you an early termination fee after you submitted a valid, timely cancellation request, they are violating your consumer rights.
 You can easily dispute this incorrect charge directly with your state’s utility commission.

 What happens to my power if I cancel during the rescission window?

-In deregulated markets, canceling a supplier switch won’t interrupt delivery, your utility still delivers power.
+In deregulated markets, canceling a supplier switch won’t interrupt delivery, as your utility still delivers power.
 You don’t have to worry about your lights going out just because you canceled a pending contract.
 Your electricity or natural gas service will remain completely uninterrupted.
 You’ll simply stay with your current provider, or your local utility company will place you on their default service rate until you choose a new long-term plan.

 Are rescission periods the same for natural gas and electricity?